The Motorsports Group: Car No. 33 history

 On January 6, 2017, it was announced that longtime team owner Joe Falk would partner with Key and field a second car for TMG, bringing a charter and the No. 33 from Circle Sport Racing.
 It was announced that former TMG crew chief Pat Tryson would return to the team after being released by TMG in 2015.

 It was announced on January 31 that Jeffrey Earnhardt would be the driver of the No. 33 Chevrolet for CS/TMG for the Daytona 500.
 Earnhardt brought sponsor Starter Clothing Line to the team.
 He finished 26th after being involved in a crash on lap 143.
-Veteran road course ringer Boris Said was hired to run the two road courses for the team at Sonoma and Watkins Glen, with these being his last two NASCAR starts.
+Veteran road course ringer Boris Said was hired to run the two road courses for the team at Sonoma and Watkins Glen.
 Before the 2017 Toyota/Save Mart 350, CS/TMG, again, released Tryson from the team and replaced him with veteran crew chief Frank Stoddard for specifically, Said's races.
 For the rest of the season, Eddie Pardue was the crew chief for the No. 33.

 At the end of the season, Falk and Circle Sport parted ways with Key and TMG.
 With the split, this meant that Jeffrey Earnhardt was out of a ride, despite having signed an extension with CSTMG in October 2017.